doomnonius/keyforging/README.md

 <h2>Testing: </h2>
 <ol>
 <li><b>If a card is trying to find it's own index, can it tell itself apart from another card with the same name?</b></li>
-<li>Things that could target themselves won't be drawn in yet during the targeting phase.
-Might be fixed.</li>
 <li>Implement self.played/discarded/used this/last turn; this includes removing self.numPlays, self.numDiscards, self.creaturesPlayed</li>
 <li>Can cheat out extra fighting with stunned things, shouldn't be able to.</li>
 <li></li>